cpjobling/eg-247-textbook/_sources/dft/1/worksheet12.md

 +++ {"slideshow": {"slide_type": "slide"}}

-# Worksheet 18
+# Worksheet 12

-## To accompany Chapter 7.1 The Discrete Fourier Transform
+## To accompany Unit 6.1 The Discrete Fourier Transform

 +++ {"slideshow": {"slide_type": "notes"}}

 We will step through this worksheet in class.

-You are expected to have at least watched the video presentation of [Chapter 7.1](dft) of the [notes](https://cpjobling.github.io/eg-247-textbook/) before coming to class.
+You are expected to have at least watched the video presentation of {ref}`unit6.1` of the [notes](https://cpjobling.github.io/eg-247-textbook/) before coming to class.

 If you haven't watch it afterwards!